Spilled Wine® weigela. Photo: Proven Winners.

 Exposure:

-Plants will bloom most prolifically in full sun, but can tolerate partial shade.
-Varieties with gold, chartreuse or purple foliage will hold their color better in full sun.
+Plants bloom best in full sun, but can tolerate partial shade.
+Varieties with gold, chartreuse, or purple foliage will hold their color better in full sun.
 Those with variegated foliage can burn with too much afternoon sun in hotter climates.
+Provide afternoon shade in Zone 8 or above for all varieties.

 Bloom time: